italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **Name**
     - **Description**
   * - **vp**
-    - The digital credential in its original state.
-The public key contained in the digital credential MUST be used to verify the entire VP JWS as Proof of Possession of the private key which the public part is carried in the digital credential (Holder Key Binding).
+    - The Digital Credential in its original state.
+The public key contained in the Digital Credential MUST be used to verify the entire VP JWS as Proof of Possession of the private key which the public key is included in the Digital Credential.
+Eg: for SD-JWT VC the pblic key is provided within the ``cnf.jwk`` claim.
   * - **jti**
-    - JWS Unique identifier.
+    - JWS unique identifier.
   * - **iat**
-    - Unix timestamp of the issuance datetime.
+    - Unix timestamp of the time of issuance of this presentation.
   * - **exp**
-    - Unix timestamp beyond which the presentation of the digital credential will no longer be considered valid.
+    - Unix timestamp beyond which this presentation will no longer be considered valid.
   * - **aud**
     - Audience of the VP, corresponding to the ``redirect_uri`` within the Authorization request issued by the Relying Party.
   * - **nonce**
-    - Nonce provided by the Relying Party within the Authorization Request.
+    - The nonce value provided by the Relying Party within the Authorization Request.

 Relying Party Entity Configuration
 ---------------------------------------------
-According to the `Trust Model`_ section, the Relying Party is a Federation Entity and MUST expose a well-known endpoint containing its Entity Configuration.
+According to the `Trust Model`_ section, the Relying Party is a Federation Entity and MUST expose a *well-known* endpoint containing its Entity Configuration.

 Below a non-normative example of the request made by the Wallet Instance to the *openid-federation* well-known endpoint to obtain the Relying Party Entity Configuration: